e-kucheriavyi/gossrng/README.md

 # go ssr and ssg (gossrng)

 Simple app to generate and serve static content.
+More info in [this article (ru)](https://kucheriavyi.ru/go/kak-ya-napisal-blog-na-go/).

 ## Installation